 Almonds are rich in oils and vitamin E. These unsaturated fats and polyphenols work as excellent skin conditioners.
 This is why ancient schools of medicine used almond oil to treat dry skin issues.

-Almond oil can be used to treat dry skin conditions, such as psoriasis and eczema.
+Almond oil can be used to treat dry skin conditions, such as psoriasisi XAn autoimmune condition that causes skin inflammation leading to dry, itchy, and scaly patches. and eczema.
 It may also help improve your skin tone and complexion.
-Further studies are needed to determine its efficacy in treating post-operative scarring (3).
+Further studies are needed to determine its efficacy in treating post-operative scarring (4).

 Almonds are especially known for their antioxidants.
 Almond polyphenols – especially flavonoids – are amazing free radical scavengers.
 They also have an anti-inflammatory effect on your skin.